News outlets join to oppose gag order in Idaho stabbing case - Local News 8

 “Courts across this country are frequently able, even in the highest of high-profile cases, to find ways to balance defendants’ rights with the rights of the public to have vital information.
 There is no reason why this court can’t do the same,” Shelley said.

-The media coalition includes several news outlets based nationally and in the Pacific Northwest, including The Seattle Times, The New York Times, Idaho Statesman, BoiseDev, KHQ in Spokane, Washington and KTVB in Boise, Idaho.
+The media coalition includes several newspapers and television stations in the Pacific Northwest, including The Seattle Times, Idaho Statesman, KHQ in Spokane, Washington and KTVB in Boise, Idaho.
 The coalition is expected to file court documents opposing the gag order in the coming days.

 The case drew worldwide attention, particularly from people who styled themselves as sleuths on social media sites.
 In the weeks before Kohberger’s arrest, some of those sleuths publicized their own theories about the slayings online.
 The theories often wrongly placed the blame on the victims’ surviving friends, relatives or others.
 News organizations’ interviews with investigators often worked to quash some of those rumors and counter misinformation spread online.